This-Is-Prince/agent-other-sdks/README.md

 This project provides an API endpoint that combines AI capabilities with blockchain interactions, allowing you to perform various operations like checking balances, making transfers, and interacting with DeFi protocols using natural language prompts.

-## Features

-- Natural language processing for blockchain interactions
-- Support for ERC20 token operations (USDC, PEPE, WETH)
-- Uniswap integration (optional)
-- Wallet operations using Viem
-- Base network support
-- OpenAI integration for processing commands

 ## Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v20.12.2 or higher)
-- npm or yarn
+- pnpm (recommended package manager)
 - Access to Base network RPC endpoint
 - OpenAI API key
 - (Optional) Uniswap API credentials